arlagonix/multi-step-form/README.md

 |
 ├── 📄 LICENSE - MIT License.
 Basically you can do whatever you want with the code ├── 📄 tsconfig.json - TypeScript configuration file
-├── 📄 tsconfig.node.json - Some other configuration for TS compiler?
-Vite added it, so ... it is what it is, true and real ├── 📄 package-lock.json - Keeps track of the exact version of every package that is installed ├── 📄 package.json - Various metadata relevant to the project, scripts, dependencies ├── 📄 vite.config.js - Vite configuration file
+├── 📄 tsconfig.node.json - Some other configuration for TS?
+Vite added it, so ... it is what it is ├── 📄 package-lock.json - Keeps track of the exact version of every package that is installed ├── 📄 package.json - Various metadata relevant to the project, scripts, dependencies ├── 📄 vite.config.js - Vite configuration file